 [P]rior convictions in only two States are potentially affected by our judgment.
-Those States credibly claim that the number of non-unanimous felony convictions still on direct appeal are somewhere in the hundreds, and retrying or plea bargaining these cases will surely impose a cost.
+Those States credibly claim that the number of non-unanimous felony convictions still on direct appeal practices since 1791.
+It sounds like an interesting study-but not one that could alter the plain meaning of the Constitution or obliviate its undisputed unanimity requirement.

+are somewhere in the hundreds, and retrying or plea bargaining these cases will surely impose a cost.
 But new rules of criminal procedures usually do, often affecting significant numbers of pending cases across the whole country....